Last Updated: 20 February, 2026

 Omaha has seen a rise in unconventional recreational activities like axe throwing and archery tag, with venues such as Axe Games Omaha and Archery Games Omaha offering these experiences to the public.
 The growing popularity of these sports has sparked conversation about introducing legal betting markets around them.

 However, several factors must be considered before proceeding, including regulatory challenges, as Nebraska's current gambling laws may not accommodate wagering on non-traditional sports, which would require legislative changes to permit such betting activities.
-Two other large factors would be finding a group of people to set the lines for these markets and also ensuring there is enough interest to garner betting handle on these events.
+Two other significant factors would be finding a group of people to set the lines for these markets and also ensuring there is enough interest to garner betting handle on these events.

 By March 18, 2021, the Nebraska state legislature passed LB 561, which Gov. Pete Ricketts signed into law in May.
 With this bill's signing, the Cornhusker State could officially offer retail sports betting at select locations.